UI-Research/r4ds-exercises/docs/03-data-visualization.md

 Read through the documentation and make a list of all the pairs.
 What do they have in common?

-Some examples from the `ggplot2` documentation includes:
+Some examples from the `ggplot2` documentation include:

 * `geom_bar` --> `stat_count`
 * `geom_bin2d` --> `stat_bin_2d`